tikv/minstant/README.md

 # Minstant

 A Rust library to measure time with high performance.
-Mainly cooperate with [minitrace-rust](https://github.com/pingcap-incubator/minitrace-rust.git).

 ## Usage